 Some of it is less so; I can’t see what she is doing with,

 By Lydia Davies.

 But I guess this is Kapil’s style, which is to include stuff that doesn’t seem relevant.
 For example, somewhere in the middle of the second section she refers to Will Ransome & Cora Seabourne, two characters from a 2016 novel by Sarah Perry.
 Presumably this means something to someone, or maybe it doesn’t and maybe that’s the point.
 In which case I don’t really get the point.
 What I get is occasional flashes of brilliance buried in a mountain of other material.
 I think the narrative would be better served without it, and the movement and power of the book would be stronger.
 But if Kapil’s aim is to break with our expectations, yes, she’s done that.

 Kapil is not afraid to say the unsayable, to criticise hospitality, to call it out as fake, to call it what it is – a new kind of colonialism – and to imply that true hospitality resides in creating a space where the guest feels free to say what she wants and be herself

 I also found that her pronouns snagged me a few times – they shift and elide.
 Perhaps more importantly, it’s not clear to me which or whose heart needs washing – does the host want to wash the guest’s heart?
 Does the host’s heart need washing? – and sometimes I felt that the viscera has been forced into the book to give it some kind of bloody ballast.

-It has been said that to criticise How To Wash A Heart as not following the usual rules of poetry is pointless — Kapil claims a more serious mission and her canvas is certainly bigger than one poem, bigger even than one book.
+It has been said that to criticise How To Wash A Heart as not following the usual rules of poetry is pointless as Kapil claims a more serious mission.
+Her canvas is certainly bigger than one poem, bigger even than one book.